armory/docs/content/en/docs/installation/guide/air-gapped.md

 title: Air-Gapped Environments
 weight: 1
 ---
-If your environment is air-gapped, you have several options for deploying Spinnaker.
+If your environment is air-gapped, you have several options for deploying Armory.

 An air-gapped environment is one where any combination of the following conditions are true:
 - No access to Armory Bill Of Materials (BOM), which are published on S3